 Action Step: Start by educating yourself about different investment options.
 Consider low-risk investments like government bonds or money market funds as a starting point.
 Over time, you can diversify your portfolio into other areas like stocks or property.

-Steps To Financial Wellness
+Steps to Achieve Financial Wellness

 Now that you understand the key pillars of financial wellness, here are some simple steps to help you get started: